Checkmarx/JS-SCP/src/access-control/README.md

 site-wide.
 This includes libraries that call external authorization services.

 In case of failure, access control should fail securely.
-More details in the [Error Logging][1] section of the document.
+More details in the [Error Logging section][1].

 If the application cannot access its configuration information, all access to the application should be denied.

 Authorization controls should be enforced on every request, including server-side scripts as well as requests from client-side technologies like AJAX